Chart Color Schemes

 Keilor Downs has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Keilor Downs' population is estimated at around 9,932 as of Feb 2026.
-This reflects an increase of 75 people (0.8%) since the 2021 Census, which reported a population of 9,857 people.
-The change is inferred from the resident population of 9,921 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 65 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,978 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Keilor Downs' 0.8% growth since census positions it within 1.8 percentage points of the SA3 area (2.6%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 77.0% of overall population gains during recent periods.
+The suburb of Keilor Downs had an estimated population of 9,932 as of Feb 2026.
+This figure reflects a growth of 75 people since the 2021 Census, which reported a population of 9,857.
+The increase was inferred from the resident population estimate of 9,921 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 65 validated new addresses since the Census date.
+This results in a population density ratio of 1,978 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Keilor Downs' growth rate of 0.8% since the census is within 1.8 percentage points of the SA3 area's growth rate of 2.6%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 77.0% of overall population gains in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, a population increase just below the median of Australian statistical areas is expected, with the suburb expected to increase by 480 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.3% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, Keilor Downs is expected to increase by 454 persons to 2041, reflecting a total increase of 4.5% over the 17-year period.

 Frequently Asked Questions - Population